 Full rate: €14

-free entry for the second child aged 7 to 17 when two adults and one child entries have been bought.
+Offers for families: free entry for the second child aged 7 to 17 with 2 adults in full rate and 1 paying child.

 The Caumont Art Centre is located 1 min from the cours Mirabeau.